FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/t_st_direct_cluster_workload.md

     "title": "Direct cluster workload",
     "linkTitle": "Direct cluster workload",
     "weight": "230"
-}As described in <a href="../../c_st_largeenterpriseclustermodel/c_st_workload_distribution" class="MCXref xref">Workload distribution</a>, an event processor directs events that represent workload tasks to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Servers in the cluster.
+}As described in <a href="../../c_st_largeenterpriseclustermodel/c_st_workload_distribution" class="MCXref xref">Workload distribution</a>, an event processor directs events that represent workload tasks to the {{< SecureTransport/componentshortname  >}} Servers in the cluster.
 Using its default policies, the event processor directs all events associated with an account to the same set of servers.
-This policy improves the performance of the distributed object cache that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses to avoid database fetches for object references.
+This policy improves the performance of the distributed object cache that {{< SecureTransport/componentshortname  >}} uses to avoid database fetches for object references.
 If all tasks associated with an account are performed by the same set of servers, the object that represents that account and related objects are cached at that server.
 This improves performance because the cache manager does not need to fetch them from another server.

 In addition to the default account-based event management, event processor policies can direct events to particular servers based on attributes of each event.
 By default, the event processor uses a round-robin policy to direct events to servers in the set that is processing events for the account, directing each event to the next server in sequence.